sozu-proxy/sozu/command/README.md

 #### Save state message

-This message tells the proxy to dump the current proxy state (instances, front domains, certificates, etc) as json, to a file.
+This message tells the proxy to dump the current proxy state (backends, front domains, certificates, etc) as json, to a file.
 This file can be used later to bootstrap the proxy.
 This message is not forwarded to workers.